-Middle School students can appreciate programs based on any of my novels.
-My presentations for younger middle school students are usually based on Room 214: A Year in Poems, Diamond Willow, Hidden, Salt, and When My Sister Started Kissing (see descriptions above).
+My presentations for younger middle school students are usually based on All He Knew, Room 214: A Year in Poems, Diamond Willow, Hidden, Salt, and When My Sister Started Kissing (see descriptions above).

-For older students I can also speak about Keesha’s House, The Braid, and Crossing Stones.
+For older students I also speak about Keesha’s House, The Braid, and Crossing Stones.

 For High School

-Most of my programs are based on Keesha’s House, The Braid, Crossing Stones or Hidden.
+Most of my programs are based on Keesha’s House, The Braid, Crossing Stones and Hidden.